souryacs/LitRevw/SingleCellMethods.md

 [Semisupervised adversarial neural networks for single-cell classification - scNym - Kimmel et al. Genome Research 2021](https://pubmed.ncbi.nlm.nih.gov/33627475/) Cell annotation using domain adversarial neural network.
 Uses both training data (with labels) and target data (to learn the embeddings).
 Uses a mix-match scheme to permute the input data and labels and the domain adversarial network predicts the domain of origin (training/test data).
 Classifier is updated by the inverse of adversarial gradients.

-[scissor - Sun et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/34764492/) Uses a network regression model to identify the cell populations/clusters associated with a given phenotype.
-Input: scRNA-seq matrix, bulk RNA-seq matrix, and phenotype matrix/vector (can be binary, continuous, based on that the regression model would be defined).
-The correlation between single-cell expression and bulk RNA-seq gene expression data is computed to produce a correlation matrix which is then applied to a regression framework with respect to the given phenotype.

 [scBERT - scBERT as a large-scale pre-trained deep language model for cell type annotation of single-cell RNA-seq data - Fan Yang et al. Nature Machine Intelligence 2022](https://www.nature.com/articles/s42256-022-00534-z) Applies BERT (a transformer model with bidirectional encoder architecture, pre-trained for NLP) together with performer (a modified transformer encoder model with higher receptive field) to annotate scRNA-seq cells.

 [scPoli - Population-level integration of single-cell datasets enables multi-scale analysis across samples - Donno et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.11.28.517803v1) Multiple scRNA-seq data integration using generative AI, specifically a modification of CVAE method.
 It integrates multiple samples and simultaneously annotates the cells, similar to Seurat and scANVI.
 Implements this framework inside scArches.
 Performs both reference building and reference mapping.